Skip to content

 2. Periodic Formal Inspections

-Beyond daily checks, each harness also should undergo a formal inspection by a competent person.
+Beyond daily checks, each harness also needs to go through a scheduled inspection by someone qualified to do it right.
 Most manufacturers recommend this every 6 to 12 months, depending on how and where the harness is used.

 More frequent inspections may be needed if:

-• The harness is exposed to harsh environments (chemicals, concrete dust, high heat)
+• The harness is exposed to chemicals, concrete dust, or high heat

 • It’s used heavily or shared between workers